mhahnFr/iSongs-RadioText/README.md

 ### Installation
 In order to get started, simply download the latest release [here][2] and install it.

+#### Building from source
-Alternatively, you can build it yourself using gradle (make sure you have installed Java in version 19 or higher):
+You can build iSongs-RadioText yourself using Gradle.

+Make sure you have installed a Java Development Kit in version 19 or higher.
+It should include `jmods`.

+> [!NOTE]
+> On **Linux** the package `rpm-build` (Red Hat Linux) or `fakeroot` (Ubuntu Linux) is
+> needed to create an installation archive.
+>
+> On **macOS** the Xcode command line tools are required for creating an installation image.

+The following command creates an installation image for your platform:
 ```shell
 ./gradlew deploy
 ```
-Now, you can install the generated installation archive.
+After running the above command successfully, you can install the generated installation archive.

 ### Using iSongs-RadioText
 The songs are recognized by querying the JSON file from the web player of your radio station.